Gastonite/pwet-image-loader/README.md

 # pwet-image-loader

-A [Pwet](https://github.com/Gastonyte/pwet) component for preload a set of images
+A [Pwet](https://github.com/Gastonyte/pwet) component to preload a set of images

 ### Show builded example